User Friendly: Reviews

-Writer T Campbell described JD Frazer's work as "ow[ing] a heavy debt to [Scott] Adams, but his 'nerdcore' was a purer sort: the jokes were often for nerds ONLY-- NO NON-TECHIES ALLOWD[sic]."
+Writer T Campbell declared JD Frazer's work as "ow[ing] a heavy debt to [Scott] Adams, but his 'nerdcore' was a purer sort: the jokes were often for nerds ONLY-- NO NON-TECHIES ALLOWD[sic]."
 He continued "He wasn't the first webtoonist to target his audience so precisely, but he was the first to do it on a daily schedule, and that kind of single-minded dedication is something most techies could appreciate.
 User Friendly set the tone for nerdcore strips to follow."
+Time magazine called User Friendly "a strip in the wry, verbal vein of Doonesbury...the humor is a combination of pop culture references and inside jokes straight outta the IT department."
+The strip was among the most notable of a wave of similar strips, including Help Desk by Christopher B. Wright, General Protection Fault by Jeffrey T. Darlington, The PC Weenies by Krishna Sadasivam, Geek & Poke by Oliver Widder, Working Daze by John Zakour, and The Joy of Tech by Liza Schmalcel and Bruce Evans.

 Comic writer and artist Joe Zabel said that User Friendly "may be one of the earliest webcomics manifestation of the use of templates... renderings of the characters that are cut and pasted directly into the comic strip...
 I think the main significance of User Friendly is that in 1997 it was really, really crude in every respect.
 Horrible artwork, terrible storyline, zilch characterization, and extremely dull, obvious jokes.
 And yet it was a smash hit!
 I think this demonstrates that the public will embrace just about anything if it's free and the circumstances are right.
 And it indicates that new internet users of the time were really hungry, downright starving, for entertainment.... his current work [speaking in 2005] is comparatively slick and professional.
 But I suspect that his early work had enormous influence, because it encouraged thousands of people with few skills and little talent to jump into the webcomics field."
-Zabel also credited User Friendly's success in part to its "series mascot", Dust Bunny, saying that "the popular gag-a-day cartoons almost always have some kind of mascot."
+Zabel also credited User Friendly's success in part to its "series mascot", Dust Puppy, saying that "the popular gag-a-day cartoons almost always have some kind of mascot."